 Each day we have a closing ceremony.
 The Cubs retire the colors, learn to fold the American flag properly, and get ready to go home to rest up for another great day at camp!

-This is a special program for all Webelos Scouts going into 4th or 5th grade.
-Webelos will automatically be placed in the Buckskin program when they register for camp.
+This is a special program for all Webelos entering 4th or 5th grade.
+Webelos will automatically be placed in the Webelos program when they register for camp.
 Webelos will learn some of the Scout skills needed for their future career as Boy Scouts.

-You will also participate in more challenging age appropriate activities and have the opportunity to work on requirements for some of the Webelos activity badges.
-Each week, Webelos get a chance to take a short hike or canoe trip to special locations in the Watchung Reservation.
+You will also participate in more challenging age appropriate activities and have the opportunity to work on Webelos and Arrow of Light advancement.
+Each week, Webelos get a chance to take a short hike or canoe trip to special locations on the Watchung Reservation.